PKilgarriff/game_of_life_tech_test/design.md

 Write a function that returns the co-ordinates of the surrounding cells

 - return only the actual cells (so not ones off the edge of the board)

+countLiveCells could be refactored to just increment a counter for the ones that are alive instead of mapping to the digit and then reducing

+- helps if the cells every change to true or false or literally anything other than 0s and 1s